jlettvin/Ellipsis/README.md

 Use your choice of editor to create and modify files.

 The development cycle generally is two steps:
-1. edit one of the markup files
+1. edit one of the markdown files
 2. refresh the browser

 For now, sections of your paper require a directory named for the section